tensorflow/examples/lite/examples/image_classification/android_play_services/README.md

 Select `Build -> Make Project` and check that the project builds successfully.
 You will need Android SDK configured in the settings.
 You'll need at least SDK version 23.
 The `build.gradle` file will prompt you to download any missing libraries.
-The `download.gradle` file directs gradle to download the two models used in the example, placing them into `assets`.
+The `download.gradle` file directs gradle to download the model used in the example, placing it into `assets`.

 ### Step 3.
 Install and run the app